Cilantro Lime Rice

 4.7 from 3 votes

-This Cilantro Lime Rice is a simple way to add a bright, fresh flavor to your meals.
-Easy and versatile, you can use it as a base for burrito bowls, serve it with grilled shrimp, or pile it high with pulled pork!
+This Cilantro Lime Rice is a simple way to add a burst of bright, fresh flavor to your meals.
+So easy and versatile, enjoy it as a base for grain bowls, serve with a stir fry or Mexican favorites (better than Chipotle!), or pile it high with pulled pork!

-I know there are some Chipotle superfans out there who might not take kindly to my claims of being better than Chipotle.
+I know there are some Chipotle superfans out there who might not take kindly to my claims that this Cilantro Lime Rice recipe is better than Chipotle.
 But here’s the thing.
 It’s one of the easiest rice recipes – it’s just rice with cilantro and lime.
-So it is super simple to make and is sure to turn out delicious no matter what.
+So it is super simple to make and is sure to turn out delicious, no matter what.
+And when you make it yourself, you can adjust the flavors just the way you like it.
+Love cilantro?
+Add more.
+Want it extra tangy?
+Toss in lime zest along with the juice.

 • Easy.
 There are really only two steps to make this recipe.
 First, cook your rice.
 Then add the cilantro, lime, and other flavorings.
 Mix and serve!